Thus far we have been using the short form to declare our controls. The short form consists of:

 The previous example can also be written in full form.
 The short form allows us to keep things compact and removes the need to use the longer full form for every control declaration.

-ACORN 1.0 IWML 1.0 Page SimpleStack Text Hello Text World Button ] ] ]
+ACORN 1.0 IWML 1.0 Page SimpleStack Text Hello Text World Button Text: Ok

-This is a full form declaration for Button but its empty.
-Now that we have the full form syntax though, we can set properties other than those accessible by the parameter.
+Now that we have the full form syntax, we can set properties other than those accessible by the parameter.
 This also means that the former parameter we had must be listed as a property.
 In this case, Button’s parameter maps to the .Text property, so we set it explicitly and add other properties as well.

 Properties are set according to this syntax:

 The separator between property name is : (colon) followed by a space.
 The property value is terminated by end of line.
 This syntax reduces and nearly eliminates the need to escape any values except in the case of markdown.